jelurida-dev/app-ledger-ardor-main/README.md

 ### Zero Tolerance for Compilation Warnings

-No compilation warnings in committed code please!
+Ledger requires no compilation warnings anywhere in the code.

-You can ignore warnings coming out of OS library files, `curve25519_i64.c`, `curveConversion.c` and the `aes` folder since they are externally imported.
+It's also required to pass the Clang static analyzer.
+The analyzer is included on the `ledger-app-builder` docker image so, once there, you just issue the following commands:

+    make clean
+    scan-build --use-cc=clang -analyze-headers -enable-checker security -enable-checker unix -enable-checker valist -o scan-build --status-bugs make default

+### CI using Github Actions

+The project uses Github Actions to run the Clang static analyzer and the unit tests on each commit and pull request.

+The CI is configured on the `.github/workflows/ci-workflow.yml` with inspiration from the [`app-boilerplate`](https://github.com/LedgerHQ/app-boilerplate) and the [`app-xrp`](https://github.com/LedgerHQ/app-xrp).

 ### State Cleaning

 Since we use a union data type for command handlers state (`states_t` in `ardor.h`) to save memory, make sure to **clear this state** to avoid some attack vectors.

 This is done by passing `true` in the `isLastCommandDifferent` parameter of the handler function.
 In this case the handler has to clear the state before using it.

 In addition state must be cleared whenever we get an error in a handler function which manages state.